 Brown County Library, the first county-wide system in the state of Wisconsin, was created in 1968 when Kellogg Public Library in Green Bay and De Pere Public Library combined to give all county residents easier access to library materials and services.

-In 1980 and 1993, the Brown County Library was named Wisconsin Library of the Year and in 1994, Library Journal and Gale Research Inc. recognized the library’s effective, diverse and efficient service to the community by naming the library, National Library of the Year.
+In 1980 and 1993, Brown County Library was named Wisconsin Library of the Year, and in 1994, Library Journal and Gale Research Inc. recognized the library’s effective, diverse and efficient service to the community by naming the library National Library of the Year.

-Today, the Brown County Library, comprised of a Central Library, eight branches and bookmobile, serves over 80% of the households in Brown County, and circulates over 2.3 million materials annually.
-The library is your resource and your community; your history and your future.
+Today, Brown County Library, comprised of Central Library, eight branches and a Bookmobile, serves over 80% of the households in Brown County and circulates over 2.3 million materials annually.
+The library is your resource and your community, your history, and your future.

 To be an agent of opportunity that empowers people to be their best and to strengthen the region by celebrating the diversity of the human experience.
 We seek to be recognized as a community hub for literacy, learning, innovation, and cultural and economic vitality.

 By living our values, Brown County Library commits to:

 Provide free, equitable access to curated resources and services.